JuliaPhylo/PhyloNetworks.jl/README.md

 ```julia
 df_bs[df_bs[:bs] .< 1.0, :]
 ```
-and to match to which tree edges it corresponds, you need to plot the tree with edge numbers:
+To match bootstrap values with their corresponding tree edges, you can plot the tree with edge numbers:
 ```julia
 plot(tree1,showEdgeNumber=true)
 ```